stangeorge/stangeorge.github.io/index.md

 {% endfor %}

 #### My favorite books
-* Non-Fiction
-  * Lab Girl by Hope Jahren
+Lab Girl by Hope Jahren (Non-Fiction)
-  * The Theory of Everything by Stephen Hawking
+The Theory of Everything by Stephen Hawking (Non-Fiction)
-* Science-Fiction
-  * Foundation Trilogy by Isaac Asimov
+Foundation Trilogy by Isaac Asimov (Science-Fiction)
-  * A Wizard of Earthsea by Ursula K. Le Guin
+A Wizard of Earthsea by Ursula K. Le Guin  (Fantasy)
-* Fiction
-  * The Book Thief by Marcus Zusak
+The Book Thief by Marcus Zusak (Fiction)
-  * [The Shadow of the Wind](_books/the-shadow-of-the-wind.md) by Carlos Ruiz Zafón
+[The Shadow of the Wind](_books/the-shadow-of-the-wind.md) by Carlos Ruiz Zafón (Fiction)
-  * The Shell Collector: Stories by Anthony Doerr
+The Shell Collector: Stories by Anthony Doerr  (Fiction)
-* Classics
-  * Don Quixote by Miguel de Cervantes
+Don Quixote by Miguel de Cervantes (Classic)
-  * The Count of Monte Cristo by Alexandre Dumas
+The Count of Monte Cristo by Alexandre Dumas (Classic)
-  * The Old Man and the Sea by Ernest Hemingway
+The Old Man and the Sea by Ernest Hemingway (Classic)
-* Children's Books
-  * Molly's Pilgrim by Barbara Cohen
+Molly's Pilgrim by Barbara Cohen (Children's Book)